nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-topological-sort/index.md

 ]
 ```

-:memo: Note that "E" follows "C" and precedes "D".
+📝 Note that "E" follows "C" and precedes "D".

 Why?